linux-china/dotenvx-rs/README.md

 Explanation:

-- Metadata section(front matter): starts with `# ---` and ends with `# ---`
+- Metadata section (front matter): starts with `# ---` and ends with `# ---`
 - .env file UUID: a unique identifier for the .env file, used to track changes and versions
-- sign: a signature for the .env file, used to verify the integrity of the file, and make sure the file is not tampered
+- sign: a signature for the .env file, used to verify the integrity of the file and make sure the file is not tampered
 - DOTENV_PUBLIC_KEY: the public key used to encrypt data and verify the signature
 - Environment variables: the encrypted environment variables, starts with `encrypted:` prefix